mgwein/mgwein/README.md

 # Cheers!

 <!--Introduction -->
-My name is Matt and I am University of Florida graduate studying Electrical & Computer Engineering - Singals & Systems.
+My name is Matt and I am a University of Florida graduate studying Electrical & Computer Engineering - Singals & Systems.
 <br>

 <!-- Your badges -->